 Before you consider adopting an orphan well, what do you need to know?
 Here you will find links to just a few of the resources, news articles, and information available about orphan wells and related issues.
-Orphan well sites in what is colonially named and defined as Alberta may be located on private land, crown land, First Nation reserves, and Métis settlements.
+Orphan well sites in what is colonially named and defined as Alberta may be located on private land, crown land, First Nation reserves, and Métis homelands.
+However, all of “Canada” is stolen Indigenous land.
 Please familiarize yourself with the treaties and Indigenous territories where your prospective wells are located and reflect on how this information impacts your responsibilities as an orphan well caretaker.
 We hope this can be a starting point on your journey and encourage you to continue to seek out more resources and information.
-If you have a suggestion or a resource for this page, please contact us.
+If you have a suggestion or a resource for this page, please contact us

 Orphan Well Association Inventory